Machine Learning for Electrode Materials: Property Prediction via Composition: Dataset and Methods

 where MAE represents the mean absolute error, MAD is the mean absolute deviation, $y_i$ is the true label, $y_i^{\text{pred}}$ is the predicted label, and $\overline{y}$ is the average value of the true labels.
 The SMAE normalizes the MAE by the inherent variability of the target property, thereby enabling a statistically fair comparison across different electrochemical properties with varying scales.

 As a control, a mean predictor (null) model was implemented, which assigns the arithmetic mean of the training-set labels to all samples in the test set.
-This baseline provides a theoretical upper bound for the error, representing a scenario in which the model fails to capture any underlying chemical relationships and instead only learns the central tendency of the training data.
-In this study, all evaluated ML models significantly outperform this baseline, confirming that they successfully capture meaningful composition-property relationships.
+The control baseline provides a theoretical maximum expected error, representing a scenario in which the model fails to capture any underlying chemical relationships and instead only learns the average of the training data target label.
+This serves as a numeric proxy for the real-world random guessing scenario.
+In this study, all evaluated ML models significantly outperform this baseline, giving us confidence in their use as ranking models for high-throughput screening.